OwlfaceGames/owly.kitty/README.md

 - For the matching Neovim theme see [owly.nvim](https://github.com/OwlfaceGames/owly.nvim)
 - For the matching Tmux theme see [owly.kitty](https://github.com/OwlfaceGames/owly.tmux)

+### Note

+For the best experience with this theme use [starship](https://starship.rs/) and [promptly](https://github.com/OwlfaceGames/promptly), my prompt theme manager.
+In promptly select starship then owly, that is my exact terminal config.

+This kitty theme is not great without a custom prompt as the colourscheme is centered around getting the experience I want out of the tui apps I use.

 ## Installation

 ### Manual Installation